 Ultimately, the lesson is that simply agreeing to settle isn’t enough.
 You need sufficient, material terms to be binding, and you should make sure your agreement doesn’t bind you to provisions you didn’t expect were part of the deal.

 If you’re in an accident in Maryland, make sure you have attorneys that protect you by paying attention to the details, all the way to verdict or settlement.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.